rounakdatta/SRMSAT-week-2/README.md

 cubicroots.cpp : C++ program to find the roots of a given cubic equation.

 eigenval3x3.cpp : C++ program to find the eigen values for a 3x3 matrix.

+diagonalization.cpp : C++ program to diagonalize a matrix.